 Customers and suppliers need to have direct access to data on all aspects of the manufacturing process.
-And to fulfill this need an ERP system should be able to provide collaboration portal that would reveal any transaction to a customer or a supplier.
-The interface needs to be user friendly, meaning the user shouldn’t feel the need of an extensive training to access this portal.
+And to fulfill this need an ERP system should be able to provide a collaboration portal that would reveal any transaction to a customer or a supplier.
+The interface needs to be user-friendly, meaning the user shouldn’t feel the need for extensive training to access this portal.

 4. How is the software licensed?